SteffiDorothy/Projects/credit card fraud detection/README.md

   * Support Vector Machines (SVM)

 ### **Model Evaluation Metrics**
-To evaluate the model's performance, we used the following metrics:
+To evaluate the model's performance, I used the following metrics:
 * Accuracy
 * Precision
 * Recall